Dynatrace/snippets/DigitalBusinessDashboards/README.md

 a.
 Token
 b.
 3-digit prefix you used in DeployTenant/DeployApplication/DeployFunnel
 c.
 Compare hours (i.e. 12)
 This will update the Compare Dashboards for the Tenant/App/Funnel with a time filter of X in the upper half and X*2 in the bottom half of the Compare Dashboards.
-My example will filter the top tiles for last 12 hours and the bottom tiles with the previous 12 hours.
+My example will filter the top tiles for last 12 hours and the bottom tiles with the previous 12 hours.</br>
 </br>
 How do I change the application name in the Comparison Dashboards so the top half shows one app and the bottom half shows a different app (i.e. A/B testing)?</br>
 </br>